Here you can find out about what we do, the projects we run and other NGOs we work with

 All profits from this store is put back into our NGO for further education and activities .

-We’re very proud to announce that we are launching a brand new project - Project G, as in G for Girls!!
-Our new project is focused on bringing women’s health education and sustainable feminine hygiene solutions to girls in rural Cambodia.
+Project G, as in G for Girls!!
+This project is focused on bringing women’s health education and sustainable feminine hygiene solutions to girls in rural Cambodia.

 Around the world, girls and women resort to using rags, mattress stuffing, banana leaves, feathers, and even cow dung to manage their menstruation.
 Without basic hygiene education and sanitation, rural girls often miss many days of school, ultimately dropping out.